Adelost/javascript-serialization-benchmark/README.md

 ## Conclusion

 Overall `avsc` performed very well in all measurements, was easy to setup and seems to be the overall best performing serialization library.
 Switching from mandatory to optional fields slightly worsened performance and compression ratio, but still puts it on top.
+Performance was also slightly worse when processing small arrays compared to similar sized structs.
 As with many other measured libraries, some remnants of the deserialization process are left in the prototype of the decompiled data which could be a disadvantage in some cases.

-`js-binary` performed well in all measurement, was easy to setup and is deserialized cleanly.
-One disadvantage being that it uses a custom binary format that does not seem to be available in other programming languages.
+`js-binary` performed well in all measurements, was easy to setup and is deserialized cleanly.
+One disadvantage being that it uses a custom binary format that could make interoperability with other programming languages difficult.
 Switching from mandatory to optional fields had almost no impact on performance.

 Regarding Protocol Buffer libraries it should be noted that all fields are optional by default in the latest schema version.